EddyBorja/UIColor-MLPFlatColors/README.md

 `+ (UIColor *)randomFlatLightColor;`
 `+ (UIColor *)randomFlatDarkColor;`

-What to expect in future updates
+What to Expect in Future Updates
 ----------
 More colors and convenience methods.